software-students-fall2023/5-final-project-pusheen/README.md

 # Final Project

+#Fitwell Tracker
-Nutrifit is an nutrition tracker used to log a users meals and weight each day and check the progress of weight over time as well as tracking their diet.
+Fitwell Tracker is an nutrition tracker used for logging meals and keeping track of weight.
+The app helps people keep track of their diet and the meals they eat on an every day basis as well as seeing how these meals may affect their weight/health.
+This app is for personal use.

 # Team Members